Skip to content Skip to footer

 • A Shared Vision: Retiring from her role as CEO in 1993, she married Doug and joined him in South America.
 Together, they formed an unstoppable partnership, merging their formidable business acumen with a radical vision for rewilding.

-• The Global Patron of Protected Areas: Following Doug’s sudden passing, Kris channelled her grief into positive action.
-Today, she continues their legacy as the President of Tompkins Conservation and the President of the Board of Rewilding Chile.
+• The Global Patron of Protected Areas: Following Doug’s sudden passing, Kris continues their legacy as the President of Tompkins Conservation and the President of the Board of Rewilding Chile.
 She has also been the key driving force behind the creation of specific, monumental reserves like Patagonia National Park in Chile and Monte León National Park in Argentina.

 • A Decorated Advocate: Kris’s relentless work has elevated her to the global stage.
 She is the first conservationist ever to be awarded the prestigious Carnegie Medal of Philanthropy, and in 2018, the United Nations named her its Global Patron for Protected Areas.
 (Travel Tip: For pure inspiration before your own journey, her 2020 TED Talk, “Let’s Make the World Wild Again,” below, is an absolute must-watch).